 For those looking for a softer option than the relentless waves of Asu and Bawa, then Sirombu is a really consistent option offering plenty of fun waves and a surprising amount of barrels.
 Again, I surfed here a fair few times.
 Each surf was decent and good fun.
 Tides weren’t a factor and it was another spot that worked when Asu was onshore.
 Its a wave that a beginner-intermediate could have a lot of fun on as well as more advanced surfers.
 The one thing I noticed was that it had a bit of a rip on some days but that was about the only real draw back.
 This wave isn’t the reason you come to Indo, but its super fun and serves as a good option to keep you frothing in between sessions at Asu.

 Sirombu - super fun and very user friendly

 There are definitely other waves on offer.
 Mini Bawa is just like its name sake but with so few surfers about there was no point surfing there other than for novelty reasons.
-Another wave is barrel machine, a spot that is the real deal (left hander) and serves up some excellent waves but it needs some swell to get going.
+Another wave is barrel machine (hamutala), a spot that is the real deal (left hander) and serves up some excellent waves but it needs some swell to get going.
 There are another couple of waves on Nias that get really good too and there’s 2 big wave options as well as another secret spot.
-There aren't a multitude of wave options, but there is enough.
+Afulu is definitely a really good wave when it breaks.
+There aren't a multitude of wave options like the Mentawais, but there is enough.
 If there were more waves, it’d be more crowded.
 The region is consistent and it has off shore conditions in all wind directions which is a real bonus.
 You can usually surf good waves every day.

 Why so few surfers?